• Home

 About Michelle Berns

-With over 25 years of strategic marketing leadership, Michelle Berns brings extensive experience to STA.
+With over 25 years of strategic marketing and business leadership, Michelle Berns brings extensive experience to Strategic Talent Associates (STA).
 Her career includes roles as Founder and Managing Director of STA, General Manager of a real estate investment firm, Marketing Communications Director for Berkshire Hathaway HomeServices, and Art and Entertainment Broadcast Journalist.
-Michelle excels in creating business strategies and marketing solutions for financial, real estate, entertainment, technology, education, and health sectors.
-Her approach combines big-picture vision with a keen sense of detail.
-An avid health and wellness enthusiast, Michelle integrates a holistic perspective into her professional work and personal development, driving impactful change through her proven leadership and marketing expertise.
+Michelle specializes in developing and executing business strategies across financial, real estate, entertainment, technology, education, and health sectors—helping organizations navigate complexity and drive measurable results.
+Her approach combines big-picture vision with a strong focus on execution and detail.
+She is the creator of The Aligned Reset™, a proprietary framework that integrates strategy, human alignment, and decision-making to help leaders and organizations gain clarity, align direction, and accelerate results.
+Drawing from both structured methodologies and a holistic perspective, Michelle brings a uniquely grounded and forward-thinking approach to leadership, strategy, and transformation.

 You also might be interested in